NVIDIA-Merlin/HugeCTR/docs/source/hugectr_parameter_server.md

 The default value is `0.8` and indicates to evict embeddings from a partition until it is shrunk to 80% of its maximum size.
 In other words, when the partition size surpasses `overflow_margin` embeddings, 20% of the embeddings are evicted according to the specified `overflow_policy`.

 * `initialize_after_startup`: Boolean,when set to `True` *(default)*, the contents of the sparse model files are used to initialize this database.
-This is useful if multiple processes should connect to the same databse, or if restarting processes connect to a previously-initialized database that retains its state between inference process restarts.
+This is useful if multiple processes should connect to the same database, or if restarting processes connect to a previously-initialized database that retains its state between inference process restarts.
 For example, if you reconnect to an existing RocksDB or Redis deployment, or an already materialized multi-process hashmap.

 * `initial_cache_rate`: Double, specifies the fraction of the embeddings to initially attempt to cache.
 Specify a value in the range `[0.0, 1.0]`.